optimizely/objective-c-sdk/OptimizelySDKShared/OPDB/README.markdown

 (Note, as of Swift 3, use `pointee`.
 But in Swift 2.3, use `memory` rather than `pointee`.)

-`FMDatabaseQueue` will run the blocks on a serialized queue (hence the name of the class).
-So if you call `FMDatabaseQueue`'s methods from multiple threads at the same time, they will be executed in the order they are received.
+`OPDBDatabaseQueue` will run the blocks on a serialized queue (hence the name of the class).
+So if you call `OPDBDatabaseQueue`'s methods from multiple threads at the same time, they will be executed in the order they are received.
 This way queries and updates won't step on each other's toes, and every one is happy.

-**Note:** The calls to `FMDatabaseQueue`'s methods are blocking.
+**Note:** The calls to `OPDBDatabaseQueue`'s methods are blocking.
 So even though you are passing along blocks, they will **not** be run on another thread.

 ## Making custom sqlite functions, based on blocks.